InquisitorJax/Training/Projects/Project2.md

 ## Technology
 From this point you will start using supporting technologies.

-1. Typescript for your coding
-2. Sass for css development
+1. Sass for css development

 You will also start writing tests for your projects must have a keen understanding of: